 Image: Nic Hilditch-Short

-However, there are some happy news for other possibly-vulnerable backpackers: solo female travellers and LGBTQ+ travellers can thrive in Europe since Western Europe is generally safe for them.
+However, there are some happy news for other possibly-vulnerable backpackers: solo female travellers and LGBTQ+ travellers can thrive in Europe.
+Western Europe in particularly is generally a safe option.
+Places like Berlin, Amsterdam and Madrid are super inclusive with welcoming nightlife and accepting social norms.
+As you move to more conservative places in Europe, more toward the east, just check local attitudes before visiting.

 Europe is a safe place to travel but that doesn’t mean you’re completely invulnerable.
 Sometimes you fall down the stairs in a club in Athens… or get your iPhone nicked on the Paris metro…